smikhalevski/doubter/README.md

 # Type coercion

+Type coercion is the process of converting value from one type to another (such as string to number, array to `Set`, and so on).

-When type coercion is enabled, input values can be implicitly converted to the required input type.
-For example, coerce input values to string:
+When coercion is enabled, input values are implicitly converted to the required input type whenever possible.
+For example, you can coerce input values to string type:

 ```ts
 const shape1 = d.string().coerce();